labgrid-project/labgrid/doc/configuration.rst

 therefore auto-cleanup is important.

 Arguments:
-  - docker_daemon_url (str): The url of the daemon to use for this target
+  - docker_daemon_url (str): url of the daemon to use for this target

 Used by:
   - `DockerDriver`_